 CREATE YOUR OWN COSTUMES

-Getting to dress up in costume is one of the best parts about Halloween, and it doesn’t have to be scary – it’s only scary if you choose a spooky costume!
+Getting to dress up in costume is one of the best parts of Halloween, and it doesn’t have to be scary—it’s only scary if you choose a spooky costume!
 Plenty of costumes, from princesses to puppies, aren’t scary at all.
 Determine what you’d like to be, then spend some time tracking down the different components you need to create the perfect costume.

 OPT FOR A TRUNK-OR-TREAT